jim-easterbrook/pywws/doc_src/guides/hourlylogging.rst

 ------------

 There are two quite different modes of operation with pywws.
-Traditionally :py:mod:`~pywws.Hourly` would be run at regular intervals (usually an hour) from cron.
+Traditionally :doc:`../scripts/pywws-hourly` would be run at regular intervals (usually an hour) from cron.
 This is suitable for fairly static websites, but more frequent updates can be useful for sites such as Weather Underground (http://www.wunderground.com/).
-The newer :py:mod:`~pywws.LiveLog` program runs continuously and can upload data every 48 seconds.
+The newer :doc:`../scripts/pywws-livelog` program runs continuously and can upload data every 48 seconds.

-Note that although this document (and the program name) refers to 'hourly' logging, you can run  :py:mod:`~pywws.Hourly` as often or as infrequently as you like, but don't try to run it more often than double your logging interval.
+Note that although this document (and the program name) refers to 'hourly' logging, you can run  :doc:`../scripts/pywws-hourly` as often or as infrequently as you like, but don't try to run it more often than double your logging interval.
-For example, if your logging interval is 10 minutes, don't run :py:mod:`~pywws.Hourly` more often than every 20 minutes.
+For example, if your logging interval is 10 minutes, don't run :doc:`../scripts/pywws-hourly` more often than every 20 minutes.

 Getting started
 ---------------